Sanchitshrma/Simon-Game/README.md

 # Project-1
-This project1 is a repo which includes projects made with the help of HTML , CSS and Java Script.
+This project1 is a repo which includes simon game project files made with HTML , CSS and Java Script.